eSolia/help.esolia.pro/src/prodb/prodb-cookies.md

 * **.SOD** - authorization information.
 It contains no personal information and is encrypted to prevent third-parties from sniffing its content.
 Not visible outside `https://your.dbflex.domain/secure`.
 Not visible for scripts.
 * **lastappid** - last visited database identifier, number.
 Not visible outside `https://your.dbflex.domain/secure`.
 Not visible for scripts.
-* **opendoc** - short lived cookie for Navigate to Document custom action, contains options for the document to generate.
+* **opendoc** - short lived cookie for the "Navigate to Document" custom action, containing options for the document to generate.
 Not visible outside `https://your.dbflex.domain/secure/db/your-app-id`.
 Not visible for scripts.
 Short lived -- exists when navigating from the page executing Document Navigation action to a target page.
 Removed immediately after navigation.
 * **td-wks** - currently selected workspace ID, number.
 Not visible outside `https://your.dbflex.domain/secure/db/your-app-id`.
 Set by script, read by the server.
 * **v3** - (new) indicates the user switched to the new design (beta as of year end 2023).
 Not visible outside `https://your.dbflex.domain/secure/db/your-app-id`.
 Set by script, read by the server.